Cultural Program Initiatives Over the Years

 Musical Programs, Dance, Drama, Recitation, Bengali School

 The Bengali community in Central Pennsylvania area was not formed in a single day.
 Over the years, lots of activities have taken place.
 It started with an idea to build a platform for local Bengalis to keep their culture alive far away from home.
 A critical mass is needed to fulfill that necessity.
 The Sarbojanin Saraswati Puja was proposed by some new families and was celebrated for the first time in Central Pennsylvania in 2012.
 Sarbojanin Saraswati Puja provided the opportunity to showcase our cultural heritage first time in Greater Harrisburg Area.
 With the success of Saraswati Puja, enthusiasm was sky high.
-Even being a very small community, spectacular Saraswati Pratima was brought from Kumartuli, Kolkata, India.
+Even being a very small community, spectacular Saraswati Pratima was brought from Kumartuli, Kolkata, India in 2013.
 Volunteers spent hours over day and night to make that happen.
 A full-fledged Bengali cultural program was done for the first time in Greater Harrisburg/Central Pennsylvana Area in 2013.

 Side by side Bijoya Sammilani was celebrated in 2013 and 2014.
 One of the bigger initiatives was to conduct Mahalaya, a beloved rendition of Birendra Krishna Bhadra at Hari Temple in 2014.
 It was a tri-state collaboration with artists, musicians, and a maestro to do the Chandi Path.
 Following this, in 2016, the second Mahalaya was conducted with a new format.
 It was a more audio-visual presentation of Mahalaya with live Chandi Path and beautiful dance choreographed and performed by the local participants.
 Both the programs were huge successes and appreciated by the Indian community.